Get answers for your health queries from top Doctors for FREE!

 The factors that cause bile duct obstruction after gallbladder removal include:

-• Formation of a biliary stricture, which is a narrowing of the bile duct.
-Biliary strictures can occur due to injury to the bile duct during surgery or due to scarring that develops after surgery.
+• Formation of a biliary stricture is a narrowing of the bile duct.
+Biliary strictures can occur due to injury to the bile duct during surgery or scarring that develops after surgery.

-• Formation of a bile duct stone also called a "post-cholecystectomy stone."
-This can occur when a small fragment of a gallstone is left behind in the bile duct after surgery and forms a new stone.
+• A bile duct stone, also called a "post-cholecystectomy stone," can form when a small fragment of a gallstone is left behind in the bile duct after surgery and forms a new stone.

 Read on to understand the symptoms of a blocked bile duct after gallbladder removal.